w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/08-migration.md

 HDFS on EC2

 - Heavy price
-- Machine must be always on to guarantee data persistency
+- Machine must always be on to guarantee data persistence
 - Data locality

 S3